MorphiaOrg/critter/README.md

 *Critter also requires morphia 0.110 and 2.13.0 of the mongo-java-driver and is built for Java 8.*

+Gradle users can look [here](gradle/README.md) for details on using critter with gradle.

 What difference does it make?
 -----------------------------
 Before critter, your criteria might look something like this: